|

 Bermuda Kite Festival on Good Friday

 So why do the Bermudians fly kites on Good Friday and not on other days?
-The story goes saying that a local teacher was trying to explain to his students during his Sunday school how Jesus elevated himself to Heaven by self power, i.e. about Christ's Ascension.
+The legend says that a local teacher was trying to explain to his students during his Sunday school how Jesus elevated himself to Heaven by self power, i.e. about Christ's Ascension.
 Since he could not convince the students, he launched a kite that looked like Jesus Christ to explain the matter.

-Since then the kite festival is held on Good Fridays at Horseshoe Bay Beach.
 Most kites still use a cross as part of its structure.
 Initially the kite flying was done only after 3pm in the afternoon.
 However these days you will see the kites flying all day long.
+Entry to the Kite Festival is free.

 Chewstick Foundation organized the Kite Festival this year.
 There has been great turn out in Horseshoe Bay Beach.
 Eating fish cakes, live music and kite competition have been the main activities.
 There has also been other activities like 3-legged race etc. The entire event lasted from 10am until 6pm.